1) Who can receive CIBC services?

-2) What geographical areas does the project serve?
+2) What geographical areas does CIBC serve?

 The CIBC Network serves programs and providers throughout California with a focus on areas that do not currently provide similar consultation services.
 If a community has a similar consultation service, we will refer program providers and teachers to their local consultation services.

-5) How will parents be involved in the technical assistance and/or consultation with the provider?
+4) How will parents be involved in the technical assistance and/or consultation with the provider?

-6) Can parents request technical assistance (TA) for the program their child attends?
+5) Can parents request technical assistance (TA) for the program their child attends?

-7) Is there a limit to the technical assistance and/or consultation available to the provider through this project?
+6) Is there a limit to the technical assistance and/or consultation available to the provider through this project?

 Typically, CIBC can provide a range of one to six consultation sessions per site request.
 The total number of visits is based on the site’s needs as determined and approved by CIBC WestEd staff.

 CIBC staff may provide technical assistance in the way of information and resources to any program that contacts us via the website, e-mail or toll-free phone line.
-We can provide on-site consultation at no cost only to EESD funded programs at this time.
+We can provide on-site consultation at no cost only to EESD funded programs and QRIS participants at this time.
 Programs may contact CIBC to discuss fee for services options.